rituuu/Customer-Support-RAG-Chatbot/README.md

 “I returned a product 5 days ago, but the refund hasn’t been processed.”

-“How can I claim warranty for a damaged headphone?”
+"How can I claim warranty for a damaged headphone?”

 ---

-🏁 Outcome
+## 🏁 Outcome

 A domain-specific, fine-tuned Gemma RAG Assistant capable of providing real-time, policy-aligned customer resolutions while cutting operational costs and improving satisfaction scores — demonstrating hands-on mastery in
 LLMOps, Retrieval Engineering, Fine-Tuning Optimization, and Production-Scale AI Deployment.